NIST Cybersecurity Framework (NCSF)

 - Characteristics: The organization has a limited understanding of cybersecurity risk.
 Practices are often reactive and ad hoc.
 There is minimal awareness of risks, and cybersecurity efforts are typically uncoordinated and unplanned.

-- Key Aspects: Risk management practices are sporadic, and there is little or no formal documentation or processes in place.
+- Key Aspects: Risk management is sporadic, and there is little or no formal documentation or processes in place.
 Responses to incidents are typically reactive rather than proactive.

 - Tier 2: Risk Informed

-- Key Aspects: Risk management practices are informed by some policy and procedure, and there is a basic understanding of risk tolerance.
+- Key Aspects: Risk management is informed by some policy and procedure, and there is a basic understanding of risk tolerance.
 There is a stronger focus on identifying and managing risks but with limited integration into the overall business strategy.

 - Tier 3: Repeatable